-Nearly all students have an EHCP or are in the process of acquiring one.
+Aurora Boveridge College specialises in working with student's who have communication needs and complex profiles associated with ASC.
+Nearly all student's have an EHCP or are in the process of acquiring one.

 Our ethos is focused on removing barriers to education, whatever this may mean for the individual.
-The Aurora Foxes curriculum offers purposeful educational programmes which are individualised to take into account uneven learning profiles, missed periods in education and less than positive past experiences of education and care.
-Across the cohort we offer small class sizes and a range of learning opportunities which include a range of Functional Skills in English, mathematics and ICT, vocational qualifications, employability qualifications, work related activities and work experience.
+The Aurora Boveridge College curriculum offers purposeful educational programmes which are individualised to take into account uneven learning profiles, missed periods in education and less than positive past experiences of education and care.
+Across the cohort we offer small class sizes and a range of learning opportunities which include a range of Functional Skills in English and mathematics, GCSE's, GCE's, vocational qualifications, AQA unit awards, individual short courses, work related activities, volunteering and work experience.

-Aurora Foxes has a capacity for 85 students allowing the flexibility to directly address students needs, be this through programmes focusing on getting high anxiety students into class, or adapting individualised lessons to engage the student in College activities and opportunities to socialise with peers.
+Boveridge College has a capacity of 86 students allowing the flexibility to directly address students needs, be this through programmes focusing on getting high anxiety students into class, or adapting individualised lessons to engage the student in College activities and opportunities to socialise with peers.

-Aurora Foxes staff team are highly experienced in devising strategies to support each student and are able to personalise work to engage all students.
+Boveridge College staff team are highly experienced in devising strategies to support each student and are able to personalise work to engage all learners.
 As professionals, we see our role as supporting and encouraging each student to maximise their skills and abilities in preparation for future life.

-We use teaching approaches, educational and therapeutic interventions that are supported by research /clinical evidence to improve all students' holistic engagement.
+We use teaching approaches, educational and clinical interventions that are supported by research /clinical evidence to improve all students' holistic engagement.